Seneca Bird Egg

 Packet Size 30 Seeds $5.00

-Bush/Yellow/Snap.
-Stocky productive plants 12 to 14 inches (30-36cm) tall Produces 5 inch (12cm) tender, stringless snap pods early and of good quality.
-First appeared in the Vilmorin seed catalog in France in 1909.
-Brought to the U.S. in 1913 by D.M.
-Ferry And Company.
-By 1931 the variety was listed in nearly one-fourth of the seed catalogs of the day.
-Has the reputation of doing well in drought conditions.
+Unrivalled Wax is a bush yellow snap bean with stocky, productive plants that reach 12 to 14 inches (30-36 cm) in height.
+It produces tender, stringless snap pods measuring approximately 5 inches (12 cm) early in the season and of excellent quality.
+This variety first appeared in the Vilmorin seed catalog in France in 1909 and was introduced to the U.S. by D.M.
+Ferry and Company in 1913.
+By 1931, it was featured in nearly one-fourth of the seed catalogs of the time and has earned a reputation for thriving in drought conditions.

 Uzice Speckled Wax